RolfCloud42/AzureMCTHelper/README.md

 ***azurescript.sh***
 Another option to deploy resources to Azure is through native Bash scripts.
 They require the Azure CLI to be installed.
-One the CLI is installed the script will identify the installation and allow the login to Azure CLI as well as the execution of shell scripts.
+Once the CLI is installed the script will identify the installation and allow the login to Azure CLI as well as the execution of shell scripts.
 There is no need to install the Linux subsystem to run the shell scripts to deploy Azure resources.

 #### Azure CLI Installation and login